 Display video from background projects if active project lacks video.
-This will be explained in Chapter 20.
+See Chapter 20.
 Force project tabs visible when monitoring FX in use.
 Displays tabs whenever FX monitoring is active.
 Monitoring FX ...
 This opens the monitoring FX window.

 Tips: Multiple project tabs can be reordered using drag and drop.
 Also, you can use the File, Close All Projects command to close all open projects at once.
 Note that the small X button used to close a project tab can be positioned to the left or the right: just drag and drop according to your preference.